Evan Jones (writer): 1969–1971: collaboration with Ted Kotcheff

-Jones's next great partnership was with the Canadian director Ted Kotcheff, with whom Jones made two controversial and critically acclaimed cult classics.
-In 1969 Jones wrote Two Gentlemen Sharing, adapting David Stuart Leslie's 1963 novel of the same name, writing about a black Caribbean diaspora man and a white Englishman belonging to an in ruinate gentry family.
+Jones's next major partnership was with the Canadian director Ted Kotcheff, with whom Jones made two controversial and critically acclaimed cult classics.
+In 1969, Jones wrote Two Gentlemen Sharing, adapting David Stuart Leslie's 1963 novel of the same name, writing about a successful black Caribbean man and a white Englishman belonging to an impoverished gentry family.
 Both were educated at Oxford and are fascinated with the other's background.
 The film explores fetishisation, homosexuality and racial politics, receiving an X certificate due to the censors fearing it would incite race riots.
 The film however performed well in the US and Europe, and was lauded at the Venice Film Festival, where it was chosen as the official British entry.
 The British Film Institute (BFI) have since rehabilitated and re-released the film, regarding it as a lost classic and giving it an honourable mention among their selection of the "10 Great British Gay Films".

-The two would then collaborate on Wake in Fright, adapting Kenneth Cook's 1961 novel of the same name.
+The two would then collaborate on Wake in Fright (also known as Outback), adapting Kenneth Cook's 1961 novel of the same name.
 Around 1963, Dirk Bogarde had optioned Cook's novel and brought it to the attention of Joseph Losey, hiring Jones directly to write the script.
 Sufficient funds were unable to be raised and the project was brought to Kotcheff via Morris West.

 The film follows John Grant, an English schoolteacher who loses his money at two-up and becomes beholden to the residents of the outback town of Bundanyabba.
-It is a disturbing psychological thriller that features shocking uncensored footage of a real Kangaroo hunt.
+It is a disturbing psychological thriller that features uncensored footage of a real Kangaroo hunt.
 Wake in Fright would come to be regarded as the first important work of the Australian New Wave and is generally considered the movement's finest film.
 The film premiered at Cannes Film Festival in 1971 and was nominated for the Palme d'Or.
-Until 2009, the film was thought to be lost but miraculously a negative in good condition was found in Pittsburgh and painstakingly remastered.
-It was re-released the same year at Cannes Film Festival where it was again met with universal acclaim.
-It was selected as a Cannes Classic by Martin Scorsese, who championed the film, and it remains one of only two films to have ever been presented at the Festival twice.
+Until 2009, the film was thought to be lost however a negative in good condition was found in Pittsburgh and painstakingly remastered.
+It was re-released the same year at Cannes where it was again met with universal acclaim.
+It was selected as a Cannes Classic by Martin Scorsese, who championed the film, and it remains one of only two films to have ever been selected for the Festival twice.